The Good, Bad and Ugly of Investment Banking

 In the City of London, October 27th 1986 was a momentous day.
 In order to become more competitive in financial services, the UK government deregulated and internationalized the industry.
 The result – known as the Big Bang – was that London experienced huge growth in the banking sector, and became an international financial center to rival Wall Street.

 The ‘Big Bang’ could also describe banking in the 1980s more generally.
-The advent of new technologies and increasingly open markets meant that the industry was booming as never before – and a job in finance was considered a glamorous pathway to untold riches.
+The advent of new technologies and increasingly open markets meant that the industry was booming as never before – exactly like this happened in the data room industry.
+And a job in finance was considered a glamorous pathway to untold riches.

 Thirty years later, investment banking’s star has well and truly fallen on both sides of the Atlantic.
 Whether it’s Bernie Sanders building his campaign around anti-Wall Street messages, or the British public distrusting bankers almost as much as politicians, finance’s reputation looks to be at an all-time low.

 But is investment banking really that bad?
 Or are critics – angered by high-profile scandals and stories of astronomical bonuses – ignoring the key role that it plays in today’s economy?